parnham/css_animation.dart/README.md

 ### Keyframes

-An animation in CSS3 is defined as set of keyframes (between 0% and 100%) with a specific property state at each point.
+An animation in CSS3 is defined as a set of keyframes (between 0% and 100%) with a specific property state at each point.
 The most flexible constructor allows any number of keyframes to be specified (within reason).